DataDog/datadog-agent/Dockerfiles/cluster-agent/README.md

 #### Cluster metadata provider

-You need to ensure the Node Agents and the Datadog Cluster Agent can properly communicate.
+Ensure the Node Agents and the Datadog Cluster Agent can properly communicate.
-Create a service in front of the Datadog Cluster Agent (see /manifests/datadog-cluster-agent_service.yaml) Ensure an auth_token is properly shared between the agents.
+Create a [service](../manifests/cluster-agent/datadog-cluster-agent_service.yaml) in front of the Datadog Cluster Agent.
+Ensure an auth_token is properly shared between the agents.
-Confirm the RBAC rules are properly set (see /manifests/rbac/).
+Confirm the [RBAC rules](../manifests/rbac) are properly set.

-In the Node Agent, make sure the `DD_CLUSTER_AGENT` env var is set to true.
+In the Node Agent, set the env var `DD_CLUSTER_AGENT` to true.

 The env var `DD_KUBERNETES_METADATA_TAG_UPDATE_FREQ` can be set to specify how often the Node Agents hit the Datadog Cluster Agent.
 You can disable the kubernetes metadata tag collection with `DD_KUBERNETES_COLLECT_METADATA_TAGS`.